-Oral PresentationsVenture presentations will take place on Friday, November 13th at the ADA Annual Convention in Washington, D.C.
+Oral PresentationsVenture presentations will take place on Saturday, November 12th at the AuDacity Conference in San Diego, CA.

 Equipment: Finalists should plan to bring a copy of their presentation on a zip drive or CD.
 The presentation room is equipped with a large-screen projector and a room PC to run the presentation.
 You may also connect your laptop directly to the projector to present.